protodevnan0/Note8-AOSP/README.md

 add Note8 kernel once it's available -- NOT FINISHED

-fix RenderScript in BoardConfingCommon.mk set to proper cortex and exynos-m2 -- NOT FINISHED
+fix RenderScript in BoardConfingCommon.mk set to proper cortex and exynos-m2 -- PARTIALLY FINISHED

 fix kernel image properties in BoardConfingCommon.mk -- NOT FINISHED